Juan Bautista Elguézabal: First schools in Texas and the end of his term

 Between 1803 and 1804, Salcedo wrote another letter to Elguézabal asking to build primary education schools and send teachers to instruct the "people of the frontier" in basic literacy (reading and writing).
 Elguézabal ordered the construction of several schools (the first of Texas's schools were established during the Elguézabal's administration) and sent teachers to the province.
 The teachers monthly obtained one-fourth of a peso for every boy who was enrolled in school (as girls were not permitted to enroll).
-Schools were established in San Antonio (then capital of the province of Texas) and the presidio of La Bahia del Espiritu Santo by 1804.
-No schools were built in Nacogdoches until 1805, as the population was very dispersed and the most young boys were employed as ranch hands.
-It was during this time that Jose Francisco Ruiz became in first schoolmaster in San Antonio.
+A school was established in the presidio of La Bahia del Espiritu Santo by 1804.
+No schools were built in Nacogdoches until 1805, as the inhabitants of the city were very dispersed and the most young boys were employed as ranch hands.
+In addition, the teachers obtained a house that had a room that could also be used for teaching.
+It was during this time that Jose Francisco Ruiz became in first schoolmaster in San Antonio, although he had to teach at home.

 In the absence of Irigoyen, Elguézabal remained in the position of governor of Texas past his initial end-term date in 1800.
 He died on October 5, 1805, in the city of San Antonio, when he still governed Texas.